rafafrdz/criteria4s/README.md

 Where:

 - `Criteria` is the main expression of the DSL
-- `ConjOp` is the conjunction operator expression
+- `Conjuction` is the conjunction operator expression
 - `UnaryPredOp` is the unary predicate operator expression
 - `BinaryPredOp` is the binary predicate operator expression
 - `Ref` is a reference to a value or a column